What to Do When Your Credit Card Application is Denied

 Why do banks deny credit card applications?

 You probably know that people with a low credit score, high debt, and/or a poor payment history have a harder time being approved for travel cards.
-If you fit into one of these categories, then you need take a look at our Intro to Travel Hacking and work on establishing good credit and paying your bills on time and in full before you start travel hacking.
+If you fit into one of these categories, then you need take a look work on establishing good credit and paying your bills on time and in full before you start opening cards for travel points.

 However, banks use complicated algorithms for automatic credit card approvals.
 That’s why even people with perfect credit histories and stellar credit scores get denied.
 If this is the case, there are several reasons why a bank may deny your credit card application.